Dario113/adventureworks-profit-analytics/README.md

 This distinction is documented to ensure clarity and reproducibility.

-A Holt–Winters Exponential Smoothing (Wikipedia, 2024) model was selected for forecasting.
+A Holt–Winters Exponential Smoothing model was selected for forecasting.

 This approach is well suited to time series data that exhibits: